AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-baseline-variance-duration-planned-work-task-view.md

 product-area: reporting
 navigation-topic: custom-view-filter-and-grouping-samples
 title: View: baseline variance for Duration and Planned Work in a task View
-description: This view displays the following in a task view:
+description: This view displays the following in a task view - EDIT ME.
 ---

 # View: baseline variance for Duration and Planned Work in a task View